romulohandall/spring-boot-react/README.md

 mvn spring-boot:run
 ```

-(node and npm should be installed before)
+(nodejs and npm should be installed before)